Jibinrp/day02/README.md

 document object has many useful methods defined on it.
 For example, document.getElementById(), document.getElementByTagName(), document.createElement(), document.querySelector() and many more
 document API

+Document Object: The document object represent a web page that is loaded in the browser.
+By accessing the document object, we can access the element in the HTML page.
+With the help of document objects, we can add dynamic content to our web page.
+The document object can be accessed with a window.document or just document.